Sideline Chatter: Note to self: Don’t book any massages from Thanos

 Tree Rollins, perhaps?

-NBA ref Ron Garretson was arrested for DUI in Lake Havasu City, Ariz., after he crashed his career into a tree.
+NBA ref Ron Garretson was arrested for DUI in Lake Havasu City, Ariz., after he crashed his car into a tree.

 Police knew something wasn’t adding up when he kept insisting it was a blocking foul.